acconeer/acconeer-python-exploration/docs/handbook/a121/how_to_configure.rst

   However, idling between sweeps is rarely as efficient as idling between frames.

 - If power consumption is not an issue, start by using the highest possible **frame rate**.
-  Otherwise, it is crucial to minimize the frame rate to let the sensor idle in a lower power state as much as possible.
+  Otherwise, it is crucial to minimize the frame rate to let the sensor idle in a lower idle state as much as possible.
   See :numref:`tab_a121_typical_parameter_values` for typical values.

 .. _tab_a121_typical_parameter_values: